Post Hospital Support Payments

 For an employee, the TAC will obtain the total gross loss of wages, then work out the daily loss and multiply this figure by the number of days the employee was absent from work (as supported by a certificate of capacity).

-However, the TAC cannot pay loss of wages for a daily loss that exceeds one-fifth of the current statutory maximum amount.
+However, the TAC cannot pay a gross amount for loss of wages for a daily loss that exceeds one-fifth of the current statutory maximum amount for loss of earnings.
 For the current statutory maximum amount refer to Indexed Statutory Amounts.

 Who can provide post hospital support services?